 Tools & Supplies

 The main manufacturer of replacement ink sacs is the Pen Sac Company.
 Their operation was founded as a hobbyist venture, buying out the tooling and equipment of the White Rubber Company's defunct sacmaking department.
 Woodbin, in Canada, is now out of business, but their products may still be found for sale.
 Note that Woodbin's transparent "silicone" sacs are actually PVC (vinyl).
 While PVC can be a perfectly acceptable sac material, it is not silicone, and unlike silicone it is not safe for long-term contact with celluloid (PVC plasticizers are known to attack celluloid).
 At present, the only real silicone sacs on the market come from us.
 These special-purpose sacs are listed here, along with reproduction PVC sacs for Parker 51 Aerometrics, and various assortments of Pen Sac Co. latex sacs.

 Best inner cap puller is the machinist's masterpiece sold by Peter Amis (contact at The Pen Sac Co., at around $250.
 A copy is also available from Sherrell Tyree and Joel Hamilton.
 A cheaper but decidedly cruder alternative was formerly offered by FPH in three sizes, at around $40 each.
 Many pen mechanics use taps instead, which are less likely to cause the inner cap to expand and bind -- but correct sizing is essential.

 In the UK, a wide selection of parts and high quality tools is available through Laurence Oldfield, along with the most authoritative pen repair books in print.
 In the USA, Pentooling offers an ever-growing selection of tools and parts.

 Nib smoothing sheets: One can get reasonably grades of abrasives (5000-10,000 grit) at a hobby shop, or one can use a fine Arkansas stone.
 Too often, however, once a nib has been so treated, there is a residual drag -- something finer is needed, and sometimes is all that is needed.
-That something we stumbled across a number of years ago: paper-thin mylar disks coated with ultrafine industrial diamonds.
+That something we stumbled across a number of years ago: paper-thin mylar sheet coated with ultrafine industrial diamonds.
 They are durable, usable wet or dry, and can leave a properly shaped nib gliding across the paper like ice on ice.
 Click here for information and to purchase.